 In our investigation of this incident, CLB contacted multiple union structures in Sichuan province and urged them to take action on behalf of driver He’s family in this matter.
 But the fragmented labour relationship was cited as a jurisdictional challenge for the union.

 VI.
 Platform Worker Resistance

 Facing continued declines in unit prices and platforms evading responsibility for the rights of workers under the Labour Law, platform workers have resorted to collective action to protect their rights.
 In 2015, protests by ride-share drivers were recorded for the first time in the CLB Strike Map, and in 2016 the first cases involving food delivery riders appeared.
-Since that time, collective actions by platform workers have steadily increased.

 As seen from the CLB Strike Map, the variety of demands from platform workers has increased over time.
 In the beginning, their opposition was mostly to seek unpaid wages and to demand pay increases.
 But today, they also push back on issues such as overtime, lack of management oversight, and poor working conditions. ride-hailing drivers, meanwhile, typically rent the vehicles from the platform company.
 Lately, one of their demands is to return their vehicles and get out of their rental contracts, because business has fallen during the pandemic.
 Drivers have also expressed dissatisfaction with management methods.